cloudwego/hertz/README.md

   The Hertz framework provides HTTP1.1, ALPN protocol support natively.
 In addition, due to the layered design, Hertz even supports custom build protocol resolution logic to meet any needs of protocol layer extensions.
 - Network layer switching capability

   Hertz implements the function to switch between Netpoll and Go Net on demand.
 Users can choose the appropriate network library for different scenarios.
-And Hertz also supports the extension of network library in the form of plug-ins .
+And Hertz also supports the extension of network library in the form of plug-ins.
 ## Documentation
 ### [Getting Started](https://www.cloudwego.io/docs/hertz/getting-started/)
 ### Example